 How many interviews have you been a part of that start with the tell us a little bit about yourself question?
-I wish instead they would start with what makes you unique.
+I wish they would start with what makes you unique instead.

 To help you answer this routine question, I invite you to take some time for a little self-discovery.
 In stage one of my 5 stages to Design Your Dream Career, we look at your mindset.
 We spend time narrowing down your values, assessing your energy, and digging into your personal brand.
 Think of your personal brand as how you want people to remember you.
 What is your legacy?
 Your legacy is what makes you unique.